n00b69/woa-op7/guide/1-partition.md

 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

 > [!Important]
 > OOS12 and ROMs that use OOS12 firmware have extremely experimental Windows support and may not work at all.
+You will need to follow additional steps each time before switching between Android and Windows and back (explained in the **dualboot** section of the guide).
 >
-> It is highly recommended to downgrade to OOS11 if you want to use Windows.
+> It is highly recommended to downgrade to OOS11 (or a ROM that uses the OOS11 bootloader & firmware) if you want to use Windows.

 ### Opening CMD as an admin
 > Download **platform-tools** and extract the folder somewhere, then open CMD as an **administrator**.